Enid holds off Patriots at home

-Enid held off a late push by Putnam City West to extend their winning streak to eight games, with a 13-5 win on Monday at David Allen Memorial Ballpark.
+Enid held off a late push by Putnam City West to extend its winning streak to eight games, with a 13-5 win on Monday at David Allen Memorial Ballpark.

-The Plainsmen started off playing well all around, starting pitcher Blake Priest struck out seven batters in the first four innings before giving up his first hit and meanwhile Enid’s offense had scored eight runs.
+The Plainsmen started off playing well all around -- starting pitcher Blake Priest struck out seven batters in the first four innings before giving up his first hit.
+Meanwhile Enid’s offense had scored eight runs.

 Jake McCool got the scoring started for Enid, landing a two-RBI triple off the center field wall.
 Garrett Brooks got an RBI base hit to center and McCool landed an RBI double in the second inning.